ariporad/generator-boilerplate-generator/README.md

 So, run this generator with `yo boilerplate-generator`, give it your GitHub username and the boilerplate repo, and it will generate a generator which when run will download the repo, and customize it.

-By default, then generator will replace every instance of `{{# name #}}` with the name of that the user had chosen for their generated app.
-The package.json will also be updated.
+By default, then generator will replace every instance of `{{# name #}}` with the name of that the user has chosen for their generated app, it will also replace `{{# slug #}}` with the slug of the name that the user has chosen for their generated app.
+The package.json will also be updated (new name, URLs, author, v1.0.0).

 Of course, you can edit also the generated generator, to add more options or do whatever.